This isn't a cost. It's an investment.

 Maintenance & longevity

-Phoenix's dry climate is genuinely easier on iron than humid markets — a powder-coated, galvanized fence here can outlast the same fence on the Gulf Coast by a decade.
-The maintenance is simple: walk the fence once a year, wipe down dust and irrigation overspray, and touch up any chips or scratches promptly so moisture can't reach the substrate.
-With basic care, a properly installed iron fence stays attractive and functional for 15–25+ years.
-Where we see early failure: irrigation heads aimed at posts, no touch-ups on landscape-impact chips, and bargain fences with painted-not-powder-coated finishes that chalk in a few seasons.
+Phoenix's dry climate is generally easier on iron than humid coastal markets.
+The maintenance is simple: walk the fence on a routine that fits your exposure and the coating manufacturer's care guidance, wipe down dust and irrigation overspray, and touch up any chips or scratches promptly so moisture can't reach the substrate.
+With consistent care, a properly installed iron fence stays attractive and functional; how long depends on the finish system, the installation detail, exposure and maintenance, and coverage comes from the mill and coater documentation.
+Where we are called to look at early corrosion: irrigation heads aimed at posts, chips left untouched after landscape impact, and painted-not-powder-coated finishes.

 Warranty + what's actually included